goadesign/goa.design/content/implement/goagen.md

         // `statusText` is the HTTP status message from the server response
         statusText: 'OK',

-        // `headers` the headers that the server responded with
+        // `headers` is the headers that the server responded with
         headers: {},

         // `config` is the config that was provided to `axios` for the request